chartjs/Chart.js/docs/charts/scatter.md

 # Scatter Chart

-Scatter charts are based on basic line charts with the x axis changed to a linear axis.
+Scatter charts are based on basic line charts with the x-axis changed to a linear axis.
 To use a scatter chart, data must be passed as objects containing X and Y properties.
 The example below creates a scatter chart with 4 points.

 ```js chart-editor
 // <block:setup:1>